Table of Contents

 Advantages of Timber Piles

-Some of the advantages of timber piles can be listed as follows:
+Some of the advantages of these piles can be listed as follows:

 1. Timber piles are economical because of the easy availability of timber.